dholm/cert-manager-webhook-joker/README.md

 At joker.com you need to enable Dynamic DNS to get credentials for API access.
 You can find the documentation [here](https://joker.com/faq/content/6/496/en/let_s-encrypt-support.html).

 ## Installation
- 1. Create a Kubernetes secret which will hold your joker DynDNS authentication credentials:
+ 1. Create a Kubernetes secret which will hold your joker DynDNS authentication credentials (base64 representation):

 ```yaml
 cat <<EOF | kubectl apply -f -